 Head to the Vieux Port (old port) – where superyachts bob alongside fishing boats.
 Here, at the small fish market (8am-1pm daily), species of alien- and not-so-alien-looking fish are sold from the calloused hands of those who caught them early the same morning.

-L’Escale Marine – cafe/bar
+L’Escale Marine – for al fresco drinks

 Also at the Old Port waterfront is L’Escale Marine (22 quai du Port, 00 33 49 191 6742), a café and bar where shelves are lined with Provençal specialities, and outside tables are busy with punters sipping La Cagole, the city’s beer.

-Chez Madie les Galinettes –
+Chez Madie les Galinettes – for seafood

 Further along the waterside at Chez Madie les Galinettes (138 quai du Port, 00 33 49 190 4087), tuck into a dish of clams, thick with cream, mustard and fresh thyme before hopping up some steps to Le Panier, the city’s tightly woven old town.